eclipse-tractusx/tractusx-edc/docs/data-transfer/Transfer Data.md

 ## 2. Request Contract Offer Catalog

-In this step Sokrates gets told to request contract offers from another connector (in this case Plato).
-Sokrates will then request the catalog over IDS messaging.
+In this step Alice gets told to request contract offers from another connector (in this case Bob).
+Alice will then request the catalog over IDS messaging.

 For IDS messaging connectors will identify each other using the configured IDS DAPS.
 Therefore, it is important that